What Are Some Examples of Soft Skills?

 When we write resumés or cover letters, we should always mention the soft skills we’ve developed in order to showcase our capabilities and talents at work.
 Adding soft skills to our list of competencies helps us better describe how we work in a team and how we can change outcomes in certain situations.
 However, in order to add these to our resumés, we must first understand what a soft skill is and learn about some examples of soft skills.

-Soft Skill Example #1
+Soft skill example #1

 Let me give you a familiar example of a soft skill.
 One of my best soft skills to develop is empathy, which supports me greatly in case of conflicts or misunderstandings in my personal and professional life.
 Imagine that your colleague is upset with you because you ignored his comments for an important presentation.
 In this example, how would you react?